 The majority of grantmaking at SCCF is through designated funds established by donors to support specific nonprofit organizations on an annual basis.
-In addition, donor advised fund holders recommend grants to projects and organizations they support.
+In addition, donor-advised fund holders recommend grants to projects and organizations they support.
 The remaining grants made by SCCF are known as discretionary grants, for which grant applications are accepted and reviewed by a volunteer board.
 Final approval of all grants is made by the SCCF Board of Directors.

-Discretionary Grant Cycles: steubenfoundation.org/grants
+Discretionary Grant Cycles:1 steubenfoundation.org/grants

-- Education: Applications due January 31 - Arts & Culture, Environment, Recreation, Community Development, Other: Applications due April 30 - Health & Human Services: Applications due July 31 - Impact Grants: Letter of Inquiry due August 15, select groups are invited to submit applications due October 15 - Women's Fund: Applications due in February, May, June, August, and October - Humanities Fund: Applications considered throughout the year - Community Funds: Angola, Ashley-Hudson, Clear Lake, Fremont, Hamilton, Helmer, Metz, Orland, Pleasant Lake, and Salem Center: Applications considered throughout the year
+- Quarter 1: Health & Human Services: Applications due July 31 - Quarter 2: Impact Grants: Letter of Inquiry due August 15, select groups are invited to submit applications due October 15 - Quarter 3: Education: Applications due January 31 - Quarter 4: Arts & Culture, Environment, Recreation, Community Development, Other: Applications due April 30 - Women's Fund: Spring: applications open February 1 and are due March 31.
+Fall: applications open September 1 and are due October 31. - Humanities Fund: Applications considered throughout the year. - Community Funds: Angola, Ashley-Hudson, Clear Lake, Fremont, Hamilton, Helmer, Metz, Orland, Pleasant Lake, and Salem Center: Applications considered throughout the year.

 SCCF's grant application process is electronic.
-Each applicant must create an account and submit documents through our online grants portal, accessed via the SCCF website.
+Each applicant must create an account and submit documents through our online grant portal, accessed via the SCCF website.
 SCCF can only fund a small portion of the requests we receive.
 An unsuccessful application is not a reflection of the worthiness of a project.